ajbowen249/oh_no_nogram/readme.md

 ## Building

 A basic Python script called `build` handles the build process.
 It will require `pillow` version `11.1.0`, per the `requirements.txt`.
 Running `./build` will process the puzzle image files under `puzzles` into a file that Pico-8 can work with, and will also export a web build of the game.
 Pass `--clean` to delete the `out` folder, or `--no-export` to skip the web export.

+## Premium Puzzles

+This project will have a paid version and a demo version.
+The default build is the demo version.
+If the `-p` flag is passed, the build will attempt to load puzzles from `oh_no_nogram_premium_puzzles\puzzles`.
+That is a submodule only accessible to the author or collaborators.
+If you attempt to pull submodules, it should be disallowed.